frostbyte134/frostbyte134.github.io/_posts/2018-04-06-param-est-output-units.markdown

 use_math: true
 tags: deep_learning deep_learning(bengio)
 ---
-The princciple of MLE provides a guide for designing a good cost function.
+The principle of MLE provides a guide for designing a good cost function.

 >In general, if we define a conditional distribution \\(p(y\|x;\theta)\\) the principle of maximum likelihood suggests we use \\(-\log{p(y\|x;\theta)}\\) as our cost function.